 sudo pmset lidwake 1

 Finally, exit the Terminal and restart your MacBook Pro.
-If you were successful in re-configuring these settings, your MacBook Pro will respond when the lid is opened, or a power cable is plugged in.
+If you successfully re-configured these settings, it will respond when the lid is opened, or a power cable is plugged in.

 Reset Your MacBook Pro NVRAM / PRAM Settings